DataDog/the-monitor/elasticsearch/how_to_monitor-elasticsearch_performance.md

 | Number of urgent pending tasks        | `pending_tasks_priority_urgent` | Resource: Saturation |
 | Number of high-priority pending tasks | `pending_tasks_priority_high`   | Resource: Saturation |

-Pending tasks are tasks that only master nodes can handle, like creating a new index or moving shards around the cluster.
+Pending tasks can only be handled by master nodes.
+Such tasks include creating indices and assigning shards to nodes.
 Pending tasks are processed in priority order—urgent comes first, then high priority.
 They start to accumulate when the number of changes occurs more quickly than the master can process them.
 You want to keep an eye on this metric if it keeps increasing.
 The number of pending tasks is a good indication of how smoothly your cluster is operating.
 If your master node is very busy and the number of pending tasks doesn't subside, it can lead to an unstable cluster.

 #### Unsuccessful GET requests